 Photopsia (flashing lights)

 Rod photoreceptors are affected earlier and more severely than cone photoreceptors in most forms of RP, thus giving rise to the above symptoms.

-It is important to ask about chloroquine and thioridazine hydrochloride as they can cause ocular signs similar to RP.
+Medication history: chloroquine and thioridazine hydrochloride can cause ocular signs similar to RP.

 A thorough eye and fundoscopy examination should be performed in patients with suspected retinitis pigmentosa.
 Please see the Geeky Medics guide here for a description of the exam.